arka-23/BANK_LOCKER/README.md

 ## Abstract

-This repository contains a Digital Lock design for a logic circuit(combinational and sequential) based digital bank locker opener with three buttons,1,2 and R.
-In order to enter a code, the numerical buttons are to be pressed and the push button ‘R’ is used for reset purpose.
-For opening the locks a user should first push the reset button ‘R’ and then enter a code of three digits.
-R button is to be used to start over again in case of any mistake in entering the code.
-To open the locker your circuit should produce an output of ‘O’ after the correct code has been entered and draw the schematic circuit diagram of the locker for the code 1-2-1.
+In order to enter a code, the numerical buttons are to be pressed and the push button ‘R’ is used to reset the system.

-OBJECTIVE: THE LOCK MUST BE SO DESIGNED THAT HARDWARE REQUIREMENT AND COST ARE MINIMIZED AND SPEED OF OPERATION IS ENHANCED.
+To unlock, a user must first push the reset button ‘R’ and then enter a three-digit code.
+'R' button is to be used to start over again in case of any mistake in entering the code.
+To indicate success (i.e. match with the locker code and successful unlocking) the circuit should produce an output of ‘O’ after the correct code has been entered.

+We present the ideas, schematic diagram and simulation results for the locker code of 1-2-1.

+Objective: The lock design should be simple, efficient, fast and cost effective.

 ## Block diagram for the proposed model of the digital lock: